| I read an article recently about a home improvement con

 list of desirable traits, there is considerable agreement on desirable moral values that

+underlie these traits.
 Throughout history thoughtful philosophers and educators have been concerned about the

 cultivation of character traits and virtues such as honesty, courage, perseverance,